HEOR data is used in a number of ways.

 - HEOR helps pharmaceutical companies communicate the value of their innovations to stakeholders such as physicians, payers and patients.

-The increasing importance of precision medicine and real-world data and with that health economics is also impacting medical affairs professionals, especially field medical.
+The increasing importance of precision medicine and real-world data and health economics are also impacting medical affairs professionals, especially field medical.
 Medical science liaisons, for example, need to have a working knowledge of HEOR and have to be able to have meaningful conversations with healthcare providers about health economic concepts.